Assumptions of Randomness in Cosmology Models

-Stretching the relevance, let me at least explain how I understand the free will.
-Physics equations generate the world from some random variables.
-Observations change their original probability distribution, conditioning it on the observed knowledge.
-(Observations reveal only some complicated derivative restrictions on the original, not directly observed, random variables.
-This makes guessing our environment in some useful ways tricky: we use ``Occam Razor,'' analogies, etc., instead of computing probabilities directly.)
-We model some systems describing their behavior or a probability distribution under which that behavior is random.
+(I avoid the popular but unclear term ``Anthropic principle''.
+As was said ``To discover a land means to look upon it with the eyes of a European, preferably British.''
+Is fluent English required for being fully Anthropic? (\smile) I assume for observers only the seemingly relevant abovementioned ``copyright'' for observed data.
+I even ignore another frequent vague assumption -- the free will.\footnote {Stretching the relevance, let me at least explain how I understand this ``free will'' notion.\\ Physics equations generate the world from some random variables.
+Observations change their original \mbox{probability} distribution, conditioning it on the observed knowledge.
+(Observations reveal only some complicated derivative \mbox{restrictions} on the original, not directly observed, random variables.
+This makes tricky guessing our environment in~some useful ways: we use ``Occam Razor,'' analogies, etc., instead of computing probabilities directly.)\\ We model some systems describing their behavior or a probability distribution under which that behavior is random.

-An impossibility of having an adequate model of a system is expressed as its free will.
+An impossibility of having an adequate model is expressed as system's free will.
 A modeling entity needs to exceed the modeled one in complexity, so cannot model itself, must accept its own free will.
 And free will is ``contagious'': extends to anything interacting with a free-willed~entity.
+As an example of free will subtlety let me bring Hillel's Golden Rule (expect yourself to be treated the way you treat others).
+It can be promoted by effective systems of justice (expensive and tricky to design) that reveal, judge, and reciprocate what we do to each other.
+It can also be promoted by a PR-induced faith that such a system exists, working in some mysterious way.
+But PR and mysteries, overused for corrupt purposes, meet widespread skepticism nowadays which impairs that approach.